-- You have fulfilled all of the academic and experiential requirements for the license, and have passed all required examinations for Licensure. - You may work independently in private practice. - You may get paid directly by your clients or their health care providers. - You may call yourself a Licensed Marriage and Family Therapist or a Licensed Professional Clinical Counselor. - After two years of practice, you may begin to supervise your own Trainees and Associates, following the requirements for supervisors in effect at the time. - You are eligible to join CAMFT and AAMFT as full Clinical Members.
+- You have fulfilled all of the academic and experiential requirements for the license, and have passed all required examinations for Licensure. - You may work independently in private practice. - You may get paid directly by your clients or their health care providers. - You may call yourself a Licensed Marriage and Family Therapist or a Licensed Professional Clinical Counselor. - After two years of practice, you may begin to supervise your own Trainees and Associates, following

+- the requirements for supervisors in effect at the time. - You are eligible to join CAMFT and AAMFT as full Clinical Members.
 As an LPCC you are eligible to join CALPCC as a full Clinical Member.

-SUMMARY AND ACTION ITEMS MFT or PCC TRAINEE: • still in school no private practice must be supervised REGISTERED MFT or PCC ASSOCIATE: ٠ completed qualifying MA degree can work in private practice must be supervised LICENSED LMFT or LPCC: completed M.A. + 3,000 hours + passed licensing exams can work independently Read, sign and file "Acknowledgment of BBS Requirements" with your CTC staff.
-Follow your academic degree program.
+SUMMARY AND ACTION ITEMS

+MFT or PCC TRAINEE:

+still in school no private practice must be supervised

+REGISTERED MFT or PCC ASSOCIATE:

+completed qualifying MA degree can work in private practice must be supervised completed M.A. + 3,000 hours + passed licensing exams can work independently